nathanjmcdougall/time-log-analysis/README.md

 This repo contains some scripts to read-in this CSV and generate a report.
 I ignore the second table and just use the first.

-The app lets you track multiple tasks simulataneously, but I never do that, do this script assumes that task durations don't overlap in time.
+The app lets you track multiple tasks simulataneously, but I never do that, so this script assumes that task durations don't overlap in time.

 ## Getting started